Evolutionary game selection creates cooperative environments: Results

 \subsubsection{Targeted placement of cooperators}

 Multiple empirical investigations have revealed the presence of heterogeneous and power-law degree distributions in social networks \cite{barabasi_emergence_1999, boccaletti_complex_2006}.
-A heterogeneous degree distribution implies the presence of \emph{hubs}, nodes with a high degree.
+A heterogeneous degree distribution implies the presence of \emph{hubs}, nodes with a particularly high degree respect to the average degree of the network.
 Such nodes with high degrees play a central role in the dynamics taking place on the network by effectively disseminating information, opinions, and behaviours throughout the network \cite{santos_scale-free_2005, gomez-gardenes_dynamical_2007}.
 Here, we explore the effect of the strategic initial placement of a small fraction of cooperators (less than or equal to $0.005$ times the size of the population) on the evolution of pro-social behaviour.
-In particular, we consider two cases: (i) cooperators are initially positioned on the hubs of the network, (ii) cooperators are initially positioned on the leaves (i.e., nodes with small degree) of the network.
-In addition, we investigate how changing the level of heterogeneity of the network affects the co-evolutionary dynamics of the system for the different placement strategies mentioned above.
+In particular, we consider configurations with cooperators initially placed on the hubs of the network.
+In addition, we investigate how changing the level of degree-heterogeneity of the network affects the co-evolutionary dynamics of the system for the placement strategy mentioned above.

-Figure~\ref{fig:scalefree} shows, for two different values of $p_g$, the effect of strategically placing cooperators in scale-free networks as a function of their heterogeneity, captured by the exponent $\gamma$ of the power-law degree distribution $P(k)\sim k^{-\gamma}$.
-In particular lower the value of $\gamma$ the more heterogeneous the network and vice versa \cite{boccaletti_complex_2006}.
-The top row entries are for the strategic placement of cooperators on the hubs, while the bottom row plots are for cooperators on leaves (lowest-degree nodes).
+Figure~\ref{fig:scalefree} (a) $p_g=0.1$ and (b) $p_g=1$ shows the effect of strategically placing cooperators in power-law degree distributed networks as a function of their heterogeneity, captured by the value of the exponent $\gamma$ of the power-law.

 For a small probability of game updating, \(p_g = 0.1\), placing cooperators on the hubs ensures a very high level of cooperation across all values of \(\gamma\) (Fig.~\ref{fig:scalefree}(a)).
-For example, starting with just one cooperator among 1024 players leads to a final count of approximately 800 cooperators ($\approx 80\%$).
+For example, starting with just three ($0.1\%$) cooperators among 2500 players leads to a final count of approximately 2000 cooperators ($\approx 80\%$).
 When game updating is always active, $p_g = 1$, and cooperators are placed on the hubs, cooperation levels for a similar initial cooperative mass decrease as the heterogeneity of the graph reduces (increasing \(\gamma\)), as illustrated in Fig.~\ref{fig:scalefree}(b).